rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-printer-demo-user-notes.md

 The above information can also be entered manually using the terminal’s pop up ‘virtual’ keyboard.

-If there is no “Printer ID” label on the printer, Motorola document CPR576 should be used to determine the correct Printer ID.
+If there is no “Printer ID” label on the printer, Zebra document CPR576 should be used to determine the correct Printer ID.
 The ‘address’, if used can usually be determined from a status print-out (usually obtained by switching the printer on whilst holding the FEED button).

 ## Printer